 Credit: Piste Services Orelle

 Further south in the Savoie, two more skiers lost their lives on Sunday, adding to the toll after three men were killed by avalanches the previous day.
-At Courchevel, a skier was buried and killed in the off-piste sector of Roche Grise.
-The piste patrol witnessed the slide, which was in the Creux Noirs area.
-A high mountain guy intervened immediately to assit the victim before rescue services arrived.
+At Courchevel the piste patrol witnessed the slide at 11h40 in the north east facing Creux Noirs valley.
+A high mountain guide intervened immediately to assist the victims before rescue services arrived.
+Unfortunately one of the skiers was killed by the slide.
 Courchevel resort has said that "Given the current conditions, S3V urges all users to exercise the utmost vigilance and strictly adhere to safety guidelines and snow reports."

-A few hours later, an English skier in his fifties was caught by an avalanche in the Verduns Sud off-piste area of La Plagne in the Champagny-en-Vanoise sector.
+At 13h30 an English skier in his fifties was caught by an avalanche in the Verduns Sud off-piste area in the Champagny-en-Vanoise, part of the la Plagne ski area.
+The avalanche was on a south-east facing slope at approx 2300 meters altitude.
 He was not equipped with an avalanche transceiver.
 Despite the deployment of significant rescue resources, he was located only after nearly 50 minutes, buried under 2.5 metres of snow.

 Several other avalanches were reported during the morning.
-At Tignes, a snowboarder was partially buried in a lake skiing in the Tremplins sector.
+At Tignes, a snowboarder was partially buried in the Tignes lake skiing in the tremplins sector at 9h30.
+He was skiing a NW facing slope around 2100 meters altitude.
 He was rescued by piste patrol then taken to hospital suffering from hypothermia.
-In Orelle, two off-piste skiers without avalanche transceivers were caught in a slide; one was seriously injured and airlifted to hospital, while the other escaped unhurt.
+In Orelle, two off-piste skiers without avalanche transceivers were caught in a slide around midday; one was seriously injured and airlifted to hospital, while the other escaped unhurt.

 By midday, emergency services had already responded to six separate avalanches across the region.
 Authorities once again urged extreme caution, warning that the snowpack remains highly unstable and that off-piste skiing continues to pose a serious danger in the coming days.
 The access road to les Arcs was also blocked by an avalanche this evening.